on2-dev/nasc-vscode-mac-touchbar/README.md

 - Add cursor below
 - Run command
 - Toggle side bar
-- Toggle Pannel/terminal
+- Toggle Panel/terminal
 - Rename/replace all

 ## Settings

 You can choose the buttons by setting the following settings.
-Please have in mind the limit of 6 active buttons (if you have the OS controll strip enabled, 9 buttons if you don't) .
+Please have in mind the limit of 6 active buttons (if you have the OS control strip enabled, 9 buttons if you don't) .
 More than that will break the layout and the buttons will not be visible.

 - "nasc-touchbar.goToDefinition": (default _true_) Go to the function or variable definition
 - "nasc-touchbar.addCursorAbove": (default _false_) Add a cursor in the line above